images 1 1

 A gold panning campaign is an ad strategy where you put a large number of loosely relevant keywords in a broad match campaign and keep them all at very low bids.

-It did happen at a 14.42% ACoS though, which means that at the 30% gross margin we had, we did technically net $4750 in profit from this strategy.
+It happened at a 14.42% ACoS though, which means that at the 30% gross margin we had, we technically netted $4750 in profit from this strategy.

-Catch all is another campaign strategy that operates on the same premise as gold panning.
+The catch-all campaign strategy is similar to gold panning.
 Only this time, instead of stuffing broad match keywords in a manual campaign, you’re stuffing all of your ASINs in an auto campaign with low bids.

-Catch-all campaigns tend to have an even lower ACoS than gold panning (usually sub-10%) but it’s more difficult to get a decent sales volume with them.
+Catch-all campaigns tend to have an even lower ACoS than gold panning (usually less than 10%) but it’s more difficult to get a decent sales volume with them.

 6. Ranking Campaigns

-While having an ACoS target for every campaign is good, it can actually hold you back sometimes.
+While having an ACoS target for every campaign is good, it can hold you back sometimes.

 Sustaining a low ACoS generally means foregoing a high sales volume.
 And when you decrease your sales volume on a keyword it becomes more difficult to rank for it.

-So paradoxically, having a high ACoS on certain keywords can actually lower your TACoS overall by bringing in more organic traffic.
+This means having a high ACoS on certain keywords can lower your TACoS overall by bringing in more organic traffic.

 Which is why ranking campaigns exist.